techbloglol/techblog.lol/content/post/getting-started-with-zfs-on-osx.md

 $ hdiutil create -type SPARSEBUNDLE -layout NONE -size 1G tank.sparsebundle
 ```

-If you created a sparsebundle, you're going to need to mount it before using it with zfs.
+If you created a sparsebundle, you're going to need to mount it before using it with ZFS.
 If you're using a raw image file, you can skip the mount step and go straight to zpool creation.

 ```bash
 $ hdiutil attach -imagekey diskimage-class=CRawDiskImage -nomount tank.sparsebundle